 Update (September 25, 2019): Please note that the family leave contribution has been changed to 0.13 percent of wages and the effective contribution for medical leave is now 0.248 percent of wages (employees pay 40 percent of the amount owed for medical leave, which is 0.62 percent of wages).

 Read our latest blog post on how to comply with Massachusetts PFML as a household employer.

 Update (June 12, 2019): Massachusetts has decided to push back the start of Paid Family and Medical Leave contributions until October 1, 2019.
 The delay is intended to give employers more time to implement the program.
-Other details, including a possible contribution rate change to 0.75% and when notices need to posted, have yet to be announced.
+Your first quarterly report and submission will now be January 31, 2020.

 Following the trend of states requiring employers to provide paid family and medical leave to their workers, Massachusetts is rolling out its Paid Family and Medical Leave (PFML) program.

 Massachusetts PFML will provide temporary income replacement to workers who are welcoming a new child into their family, are struck by a serious illness or injury, need to take care of an ill or ailing relative, and for certain military considerations.
 This benefit will be available to employees beginning in January 2021.
 However, compliance with the law begins shortly.